 This one is pretty simple so we will keep it short.
-LEDs use 75% less energy than their incandescent counterparts, a factor that won’t just help you to be more environmentally friendly, but will also save you some money!
+LED light bulbs use 75 percent less energy than their incandescent counterparts, a factor that won’t just help you to be more environmentally friendly, but will also save you some money!

 If you enjoy drinking out of a straw or need one for comfortable/safe drinking, consider purchasing a reusable stainless steel or bamboo straw, or purchasing biodegradable straws for a more sustainable single-use option.

-Fast fashion is responsible for around 10% of total global carbon emissions, and considering how quickly the trends come and go, it isn’t hard to imagine why.
-Each new fashion season brings about the manufacturing of millions of new articles of clothing, and, consequently, also brings about the discarding of millions of articles of clothing.
+Fast fashion is responsible for around 10 percent of total global carbon emissions, and considering how quickly the trends come and go, it isn’t hard to imagine why.
+Each new fashion season brings about the manufacturing of millions of new articles of clothing and, consequently, also brings about the discarding of millions of articles of clothing.